Gotra: Marriages and gotras

-Marriages within the gotra ('sagotra' marriages) are not permitted under the rule of exogamy in the traditional matrimonial system.
-The compound word 'sagotra' is a union of the words 'sa' and 'gotra', where 'sa' means same or similar.
+Marriages within the gotra (sagotra marriages) are not permitted under the rule of exogamy in the traditional matrimonial system.
+The compound word sagotra is a union of the words "sa" and "gotra", where "sa" means same or similar.
 It is common practice in preparation for Hindu marriage to inquire about the kula-gotra (clan lineage) of the bride and groom before approving the marriage.
-People within the gotra are regarded as siblings and marrying such a person can lead to higher chances for the child to get genetically transferred diseases.
-In almost all Hindu families, marriage within the same gotra is not practiced (since they are believed to be descended from the same family).
-Marriages between different gotras are encouraged; marriage within the same jati started to happen later.
+People within the gotra are considered as siblings and marrying such a person can lead to higher chances for the child to get genetically transferred diseases.
+In almost all Hindu families, marriage within the same gotra is not practiced (since they are believed to be descended from the same lineage).
+Marriages between different gotras are encouraged; marriage within the same gotra started to happen later.

-For example, Gurjars, Jats and Rajputs have 3000 Gotras and Mudirajas of Andhra Pradesh and Tamil Nadu have 2600 Gotras.
-Gotra is always passed on from father to children among most Hindus.
+For example, Jats, Gurjars, and Rajputs have 13,000 Gotras.
+And Mudirajas of Andhra Pradesh and Tamil Nadu have 2,600 Gotras.
+Gotra is always passed on from father to children among most Hindu communities.
 However, among the Tulu people it is passed on from mother to child.